Birthday Sale Up to 40% off! Shop now

 That’s right.
 We’re saying it: Grains cooked in the microwave in an Anyday dish are better than grains cooked any other way.
 But why?

-Why to cook grains in the microwave
+Why cook grains in the microwave

 The key to success for tender, fluffy grains is steam